EARLY ROLLS-ROYCE CARS 10 HP, 15 HP, 20 HP AND 30 HP

-A Phantom I is very similar to a later type Silver Ghost as the main change was to the engine, leaving the chassis, suspension, gearbox and braking just as they were on the later Silver Ghosts.
-The engine was overhead valve rather than side valve and the stoke of the engine was considerably increased from 120mm to 140mm whilst the bore was reduced from 114 to 108, to reduce road taxation.
-This engine produced 25% more power but unfortunately the chassis weight of the car with the new engine, four wheel brakes and the larger well base wheels and tyres increased from around 3,400lbs for a typical Silver Ghost to 4000lbs for the Phantom I. The radiator height was increased and this coupled with the large headlights and often capacious bodywork meant that both the overall weight and wind resistance increased compared to the Silver Ghost.
+A Phantom I is very similar to a later type Silver Ghost as the main change was to the engine, leaving the chassis, suspension, gearbox and braking just as they were on the later Ghosts.
+The engine was an overhead valve rather than side valve and the stoke of the engine was considerably increased from 120 mm to 140 mm whilst the bore was reduced from 114 to 108, to reduce road taxation.
+This engine produced 25% more power but unfortunately the chassis weight of the car, with the new engine, four-wheel brakes and the larger well base wheels and tyres, increased from around 3,400 lbs for a typical Silver Ghost to 4000 lbs for the Phantom I. The radiator height was increased and this coupled with the large headlights and often capacious bodywork meant that both the overall weight and wind resistance increased compared to the Silver Ghost.

-The Phantom I or New Phantom as it was originally known, proved popular although it had quite a short production run from 1925 to 1929.
-Despite this, 2,212 were built plus a further 1240 in the USA where production continued into 1931.
+The Phantom I, or New Phantom as it was originally known, proved popular although it had quite a short production run from 1925 to 1929.
+Despite this, 2,267 were built in the UK and a further 1,244 in the USA where production continued into 1931.

-Coachwork evolved in the 1920s from the rather upright style suitable for the wearing of Top hats to something much lower and elegant by the end of the Twenties.
-Phantom I’s benefited from this and often received very elegant coachwork from the best British Coachbuilders, as by 1925 there was little strength of competition from domestic or foreign manufacturers.
+Coachwork evolved in the 1920s from the rather upright style suitable for the wearing of top hats to something lower and more elegant by the end of the Twenties.
+The Phantom I benefited from this trend and often received very elegant coachwork from the best British coachbuilders, as by 1925 there was little strength of competition in England from domestic or foreign manufacturers.

 Maintenance is very similar to a late model Silver Ghost with four wheel brakes.
-There are no less than 84 points to oil every 1000miles but at least this is done with an oil gun and since the valve gear is totally enclosed it does not need periodic lubrication unlike the Silver Ghost.
-The US built New Phantoms were the first to have one shot lubrication, with a lever beside the driver, injecting oil to no less than 40 points around the chassis.
+There are no less than 84 points to oil every 1,000 miles but at least this is done with an oil gun.
+Since the valve gear is totally enclosed it does not need periodic lubrication unlike the Silver Ghost.
+The US built New Phantoms were the first to have one-shot chassis lubrication, with a lever beside the driver, injecting oil to no less than 40 points around the chassis.

-The Phantom I was typically rather lower geared than a Silver Ghost so that the engine could most of the time be held in top gear despite the weight of the car and its coachwork.
-Driving a Phantom I is therefore much like a Silver Ghost, but you are conscious the engine is turning that much faster and has a different rhythm to it.
+The Phantom I was typically rather lower geared than a Silver Ghost so that the engine could, for most of the time, be held in top gear despite the weight of the car and its coachwork.
+Driving a Phantom I is like driving a powerful late Silver Ghost, but you are conscious that the engine is turning a little bit faster, with a different rhythm to it.

 Performance depends very much on the type of coachwork and therefore gearing fitted.
-Larger limousines cruise at 55mph whereas the lighter tourers or saloons on a standard chassis can cruise at 60 to 65mph all day without difficulty.
-Top speed dependent on gearing and body style varys from 65mph for a long wheelbase limousine to 85mph for a tuned light tourer.
+Larger limousines cruise at 55 mph whereas the lighter Tourers or Saloons on a standard chassis can cruise at 60 to 65 mph all day without difficulty.
+Top speed is dependent on gearing and body style and varies from 65 mph for a long wheelbase limousine to over 80 mph for a light Tourer.

-The steering on these cars tends to be heavier than a Silver Ghost, particularly at low speeds, due to the much larger section balloon tyres fitted.
-Ride and comfort on these was however very good as were the servo-assisted brakes.
-The engines if well restored and maintained can be extremely silent and smooth.
+The steering on these cars tends to be heavier than on a Silver Ghost, particularly at low speeds, due to the much larger section balloon tyres fitted.
+Ride and comfort on these tyres is much improved as is the braking capability.
+The engines if well restored and maintained can be extremely quiet and smooth.